Lancaster Bible College: Campus locations

-Philadelphia, Pennsylvania

-The Philadelphia campus of LBC was first founded in 1971 as the Center for Urban Theological Studies (CUTS).
-In 2012, CUTS came under the umbrella of LBC | Capital.
-This campus is in the Glenwood section of north Philadelphia, and is located at Deliverance Evangelistic Church.
-Accelerated undergraduate and graduate courses are offered in six week modules.

-Boca Raton, Florida

-LBC | Capital partners with Spanish River Church in Boca Raton, Florida to provide in-person training for a Masters of Arts in Ministry program with a Church Planting concentration.
-Students take courses in a 6-week format, with 5 weeks of online classes combined with a two-day residency at the Boca Raton location.
-Students learn remotely, with less than 50% of their instruction time being in-person.

 Academics

 Lancaster Bible College is classified by The Carnegie Foundation for the Advancement of Teaching as a bible college with a high-undergraduate enrollment profile.

 Students on average receive about $3,000 in financial aid from the college.
 Reduced tuition for one class per semester is offered to junior and senior high school students.

 Undergraduate education

-LBC's undergraduate education grants six bachelor's degrees, one associate degree, and two one-year certificates.
-Over one hundred and seventy faculty (part-time and full-time) teach at the college, many of whom have doctorates.
-Undergraduate students can select from 30 undergraduate majors (and nine minors).
+LBC's undergraduate education grants six bachelor's degrees, two associate degrees, and two one-year certificates.
+Over 170 faculty (part-time and full-time) teach at the college, many of whom have doctorates.
+Undergraduate students can select from 32 undergraduate majors (and 22 minors).

 Graduate education

-The institution's graduate education grants six master's degrees and nine graduate certificates.
+The institution's graduate education grants ten master's degrees and seven graduate certificates.

 Doctorate programs

-Lancaster currently offers three doctorate programs in Leadership, Biblical Studies, and Ministry.
+Lancaster currently offers four doctorate programs in Leadership (PhD), Biblical Studies (PhD), Educational Leadership (EdD) and Strategic Leadership (DMin).

 Accreditation

-Lancaster Bible College is accredited by the Middle States Commission on Higher Education (MSCHE) and the Association for Biblical Higher Education (ABHE).
+Lancaster Bible College is accredited by the Middle States Commission on Higher Education (MSCHE) and the Association for Biblical Higher Education on Accreditation (ABHE).
 LBC is also accredited by the Council on Social Work Education (CSWE), the National Association of Schools of Music (NASM), and by the Commission on Sport Management Accreditation (COMSA).
 The school is registered with the Pennsylvania Department of Education.